 It’s about time I chatted about style and minimalist fashion isn’t it?
 I am, after all, a total fashionista.
 I adore fashion.
 And I love it as a form of self-expression.
 Looking well put together without a considerable amount of effort is what I’m all about.
 I blame my introverted, reserved nature for hiding my fashion side from you for so long.
 You see, I prefer subtle instead of gaudy and loud.
 Jumping around shouting “Look over here!
 Look at me” is not my deal.
 And that sums up my style — classic, simple and sophisticated but with an edge.
-I do have a rebellious side (just look at what I did with my money) but not enough of a rebellious side to wear leopard in public (or anywhere for that matter).
+I do have a rebellious side but not enough of a rebellious side to wear leopard in public (or anywhere for that matter).
 My style, is in fact, quite French.

 What is it about French women and their simple, effortless style that keeps us enthralled?

 It’s classy yet cool.
 Effortless yet refined.
 It’s simple and minimalist.

 French women just have that “something.”
 That one little thing that makes them ooze simplicity and grace.